 Seeking Justice through Advocacy and Community Organizing

-•Seventy-one percent of low-income households in Connecticut experienced at least one legal problem during the past year in a survey of low income households.1
+•Seventy-one percent of low-income households in Connecticut experienced at least one legal problem during the past year in a survey of low-income households.1

-• Legal problems related with basic needs and one’s livelihood are most commonly experienced by low-income households.
+• Legal problems related to basic needs and one's livelihood are most commonly experienced by low-income households.
 Almost half of these households (49%) report legal housing problems (e.g., utilities shut off, landlord neglecting repairs), and 29% had employment problems (e.g., pay/benefits, being fired, discrimination).2

 • Seventy-eight percent of low-income residents in Greater New Haven feel their neighbors could work together to solve a problem.3

 Greater New Haven is home to many issue-specific advocacy groups that work to defend the rights and opportunities of specific underrepresented populations.
 Such groups work both on behalf of individuals and to advance larger systemic change.